oxremy/EyeLube/.notes/meeting_notes.md

 ---

 ### **Low Priority Tasks**
-These are tasks that would enhance the app’s usability, polish, and user experience, but aren’t strictly necessary for the app to function.
+These are tasks that would enhance the app's usability, polish, and user experience, but aren't strictly necessary for the app to function.

 1. **Add Additional Customization Options**
    - Allow the user to choose different colors or shades for the fade effect (not just black), providing customization.